 If you watch children at play, you will see that they naturally follow this pattern.
-They need no coaching or adult supervision to play in the active way.
-They chase each other with gusto, the hide and seek, the crawl through the bushes, and walk through the woods.
+They need no coaching or adult supervision to play actively.
+It comes naturally.
+They chase each other with gusto; they hide and seek, the crawl through the bushes, and walk through the woods.
 Children on the playground are the same.
-Our task is to facilitate this play, encourage it and interfere only to prevent harmful behavior not to interrupt its spontaneity.
+Our task is to facilitate this play, encourage it, and interfere only to prevent harmful behavior not to interrupt its spontaneity.

 Boxing or any “sport” that involves violent physical contact is no longer appropriate in my opinion.
 I strongly suggest discouraging your child from participating in any physical activity where there is a risk of the child suffering closed head injury.
 Boxing, football, and ice hockey head the list in my view.
 Closed head injuries result in permanent brain injury that affects intelligence, mood, physical coordination, and the ability to be independent and form meaningful interpersonal relationships.